EdoVanAsseldonk/CurlyBracketsOld/README.md

 ## Veliq / Universit
 Jun 2014 - Dec 2017

-**Lead software developer and architect for E-commerce cloud platform**
+**Lead software developer and architect for a startup building an E-commerce cloud platform**

 ## Ministerie van Binnenlandse Zaken
 Jan 2012 - May 2014

-**Lead software developer and architect for systemsn related to publicating laws and regulations**
+**Lead software developer and architect for systems related to publicating laws and regulations**

 ## Other